FEDERAL

 If you obtain a

-new address for the NCP, add it to ORSIS and contact the Financial Services
+new address for the NCP, add it to ORSIS and contact EACSU with the NCP’s PID

-helpline to ask that they release the hold.
-Immediately after the hold is
+to ask that they release the hold.
+Immediately after the hold is released,

-released, refund the payment to the NCP’s new address.
-If the refund to the NCP
+refund the payment to the NCP’s new address.
+If the refund to the NCP is not to

-is not to be reissued as debts are now owed where the refund warrant funds can
+be reissued as debts are now owed where the refund warrant funds can be

 automatically to NCP's debt consistent with priority-posting rules.